 For the whitest teeth possible consider white-strips.
 They brighten up your teeth in a week and are a great quick fix.
-You can also have your teeth whitened by a dentist so book yourself in for a cleaning and go all out.
+You can also go for a dentist teeth whitening appointment, so book yourself in for a cleaning and go all out!

 - Avoid Picking

 It’s super easy to co ver up a pimple but it’s tougher to cover up a scab or flaky patch of skin.
 So don’t pick at your skin.
 Stop looking at your face too closely in a mirror if you have to.
 That way you can still do your makeup but you won’t notice anything that you’ll be tempted to pick at.
 An extreme measure you can take is to bandaid your fingertips so you can’t pick at anything.

 Set up some exfoliating sessions a few weeks in advance or sit at home with a grainy scrub.
 Just leave a few days between your appointments and don’t do one too close to your shoot to give your skin time to recover.

 If you’re going to properly pamper yourself then have a facial done at least a week before the photoshoot.
 Some of them can cause redness so the delay is to give your skin time to recover.
 You can also do a facial at home so take some time away from the world with your favorite book and a face masque.

 If you’ve got dyed hair you should touch up yor roots three days before the shoot.
 Never re-dye your hair completely before a shoot.
 Don’t change your look at all.

 Having neat and healthy hair makes you look young and vibrant.
 Consider getting a little bit of a trim if it’s been a while since your last haircut.

 You can have your salon give you a professional deep conditioning treatment or you can do it at home.
 Put it on when you put on your facial masque and wrap your hair up in a towel, then find a fun way to pass the time.

 - Get a Manicure